🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Every example so far has focused heavily on the B2B products or services being sold.
 Fortanix, a data security platform, took a different approach.
 They partnered with reputable research company, Gartner to produce a report on Encryption.
 Fortanix provides info on all the lessons visitors will learn within the report in addition to listing out 5 high-level key takeaways.

-By providing value and expert information, they are establishing themselves as a thought leader in the data security space.
+By providing value and expert information, they’re establishing themselves as a thought leader in the data security space.
 The thought leadership then does the selling for them.
-It’s a long-term play, but a good play nonetheless.
+It's a long-term play, but a good one nonetheless.

 B2B landing pages - fortanix landing page